 - POP RESCUE COST: £6.00 from a Discogs.com seller.

-Based on all of the Alexander O’Neal albums that we have reviewed so far, we are able to calculate his average album score of 4.0 out of 5.
+Based on all of the Alexander O’Neal albums we have reviewed so far, we are able to calculate his average album score as 3.67 out of 5.